lchski/lucascherkewski.com/now.md

 But who knows—reading can take you in weird and wonderful directions!
 If you want to follow along, [I’m on Goodreads](https://www.goodreads.com/user/show/27072166-lucas-cherkewski).
 (Or, as I call it, “[the wholesome social network](https://lucascherkewski.com/hit-and-miss/73-wholesome-social-network/)”—Amazon ownership aside.)

 I’ll probably also be watching lots of _Star Trek_!
-There are over 800 pieces of _Star Trek_ content, across its myriad series.
+As of the other week, there are over 800 pieces of _Star Trek_ content, across its myriad series.
 So much good to enjoy.
 Maybe I’ll watch some more recent TV, but let’s be real—I’m a sucker for rewatching.

 ---